Quantization of the universal centralizer and central D-modules: Kostant-Whittaker Reduction

-\iv One can equip $\Dpsirhbar$, viewed as a $\uhg$-module, resp. $\zhg$-module, by left multiplication by the subalgebra $\uhg$, resp. $\zhg$ of $\Dpsirhbar$, with the structure of a left $\Dh$-comodule, resp. right $\jh$-comodule.
-Combined together, this gives $\Dpsirhbar$ the structure of a $(\Dh,\jh)$-bicomodule. \end{Proposition}
+\iv One can equip $\Dpsirhbar$, viewed as a $\uhg$-module, resp. $\zhg$-module, by left multiplication by the subalgebra $\uhg$, resp. $\zhg$, with the structure of a left $\Dh$-comodule, resp. right $\jh$-comodule.
+Combined together, this makes $\Dpsirhbar$ a $(\Dh,\jh)$-bicomodule. \end{Proposition}